 It is important to note that these fines are only the base portion issued by the court.
 They are also subject to an additional victim fine surcharge.
 This would result in a worst-case maximum total-payable fine of $3,750.00 for a third or later offence.

-Can My Licence Be Suspended For A Display Screen Device?
+Can My License Be Suspended For A Display Screen Device?

 Yes.
-A conviction for a display screen offence results in a mandatory suspension of your driver’s licence.
+A conviction for a display screen offence results in a mandatory suspension of your driver’s license.
 The details of this mandatory suspension are provided under Highway Traffic Act section 78(6):

-(6) If a person is convicted of an offence under this section, the Registrar shall suspend his or her driver’s licence,
+(6) If a person is convicted of an offence under this section, the Registrar shall suspend his or her driver’s license,

 (a) for a first offence, for three days;